ivn-maria/Modern-DevOps-Practices-Project/README.md

 and only after the scan is successfull the Docker image is built, and then published to my DockerHub account.
 Locally you can start the app with the following commands:

-1. docker build -t modern-devops-practices-project . # you should be in the root directory
+1. docker build -t modern-devops-practices-project . # should be executed in the root directory
 2. docker run -p 8000:80 modern-devops-practices-project # this will port the app to [http://localhost:8000/]